chatatechnologies/android-autoql/readme.md

 //currencyCode is a String
 bubbleHandle.dataFormatting.currencyCode = currencyCode
 ```
->`languageCode`: If the currency code from your country requires letters not contained in the English alphabet in order to show symbols correctly, you can pass in a locale here.
-For more details on how to do this, visit: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat
+>`languageCode`: If the currency code from your country requires letters not contained in the English alphabet in order to show symbols correctly.
+This is not support.
 ```kotlin
 //languageCode is a String
 bubbleHandle.dataFormatting.languageCode = languageCode